-Dirk Trauner has been awarded the 2016 Emil Fischer Medal and is a Corresponding Member of the Austrian Academy of Sciences and a Fellow of the Royal Society of Chemistry.
+Dirk Trauner has been awarded the 2016 Emil Fischer Medal and the 2016 Otto Bayer Award and is a Corresponding Member of the Austrian Academy of Sciences and a Fellow of the Royal Society of Chemistry.
 He is also the recipient of the Kitasato Medal, the Alfred P. Sloan Fellowship, an ERC Advanced Grant, and the Austrian Chemical Society Award for the best thesis in 1997.
-He sits on the editorial board of Natural Product Reports and the editorial advisory board of ACS Central Science, ACS Chemical Neuroscience, Cell Chemical Biology and Chem.
+He sits on the editorial advisory board of ACS Central Science, ACS Chemical Neuroscience, Cell Chemical Biology and Chem.
 His students have taken positions at many leading pharmaceutical companies and universities.

 Dirk's academic heritage and procreation: http://academictree.org/chemistry/tree.php?pid=50832